2017 Middle School National Championship Tournament

 DFW Airport, TX 75261

 The hotel is on airport grounds, so teams will not need to rent a car or use public transportation to get to the tournament site.
-The hotel is adjacent to terminal C and provides a free shuttle to and from the terminals (including C).
-When teams arrive, they should pick up their bags and then call 972.453.1234, select option 2, and tell the hotel operator the terminal at which they need to be picked up.
-Teams should use the hotel shuttle even if they arrive at terminal C, as the walk can be somewhat confusing.
+The hotel is adjacent to Terminal C and provides a free shuttle to and from the terminals (including Terminal C).
+When teams arrive, they should pick up their bags, then call 972-615-6733 and tell the operator which terminal they need to be picked up from.
+Teams should use the hotel shuttle even if they arrive at Terminal C, as the walk can be somewhat confusing.
+The shuttle picks up on the lower level in areas designated “Courtesy Vans.”

 The overflow hotel also has an airport shuttle which runs between 5:00 a.m. and midnight.
 Upon arrival at DFW, teams should call the overflow hotel at 972-790-0093 to arrange pick-up.

 Self-parking for cars is complimentary for all tournament attendees.
 Valet parking is also available (at a cost).
-When entering the airport, teams will need to use a lane marked "TICKET ONLY" and pull a toll ticket.
-The hotel will validate this ticket for your entire stay at its bell stand (making parking free).
+When entering the airport, teams will need to use a lane marked “TICKET ONLY” and pull a toll ticket.
+There are relatively few “TICKET ONLY” lanes and they can be inconvenient to use, but teams should still make sure they use them.
+This is especially true for local teams that have Texas toll tags on their car.
+Unless you get a physical toll ticket, the hotel will not be able to validate it and you will be charged for parking when you leave the airport grounds.

 Note, however, that each car will need to pay $2 to use the tollway entering the airport.
 (The metro area has several tollways, so teams may end up paying more than this, depending on their exact route.)